llmslop/disaster-routing/README.md

 - [x] DZ edges in NSFNET or not (currently not, after discussion with my group)
 - [ ] DC placement
-- [ ] Flow routing does not respect DZ edges
+- [x] Flow routing does not respect DZ edges (currently not, after discussion with my group)

 Planned features: